OpenHellion/Client/README.md

 ![Image of the Hellion Project open in the Unity game engine.](https://user-images.githubusercontent.com/37084190/196989422-4079d0fe-c16a-416b-80f7-27df3077c366.png)

 This is the client for the Hellion game.
 It is the main part of the game, with the server always accompanying the client in every release.
-In the basegame, the server is located in the HELLION_SP folder, and contains data such as world saves.
+In the base game, the server is located in the HELLION_SP folder, and contains data such as world saves.
-A [separate repository](https://github.com/Hellion-Revived/Hellion_SP) for the development of the single player server also exists.
+A [separate repository](https://github.com/OpenHellion/Server) for the development of the game server also exists.

 ## About Hellion
 Hellion Revived is a multiplayer game set in space.
 You're a part of a mission-gone-wrong to colonise the nearest star.
 The goal is to survive in space, and to do such you need to follow some quests.
 The game is an open-world sandbox game, and have features that allow you to build and manage your own space stations and ships.